-The Amateur Station exam is based on the Harmonised Amateur Radio Examination Certificate (HAREC) syllabus.
+The Amateur Station License exam is based on the Harmonised Amateur Radio Examination Certificate (HAREC) syllabus.

 The Irish syllabus is designed to ensure that candidates can demonstrate proficiency in the technical and operational aspects of amateur radio as well as the regulations governing the amateur radio service in Ireland.